Mangarella/BreatheFree/README.md

 So what's a better alternative for this problem?
 At it's core, the accumulation of pollution in an indoor environment comes from, well, us.
 Even on a pristine environment like the [International Space Station](https://science.nasa.gov/science-news/science-at-nasa/2000/ast13nov_1), many toxins are emitted from the astronauts themselves and complex filtration systems are needed keep the air breathable.

 Assuming this same concept applies on earth, I know that the behavior of people at each location causes pollutants to rise.
-If three people walk into a room and start kicking up dust from the carpet, this behavior is represented characteristic pattern in the sensor data.

 These human behaviors are likely **repetitive** for each location, with a large amount of non-periodic delay inbetween.
 These behaviors are also likely to be **generalizable**, and the sensor response for each behavior is likely to match other location that have similar ventilation, building materials, and human traffic.

 With these assumptions, I engineered features to represent previous location-specific behavior **and** similar behavior between locations to transform this problem into a binary classification problem where each 15 minute time point was labeled as: